7 volunteers in grey t-shirts with volunteers on them in a circle with arms arounf each other looking down

 Celebrate Volunteer Accomplishments

 Volunteers are giving their time and energy to help your organization succeed.
 It’s important to show your appreciation for their efforts by celebrating their accomplishments.
 This could involve anything from sending a thank-you note to hosting a volunteer appreciation event.
+By following these tips, you can attract and keep volunteers who are passionate about your organization’s mission and who are committed to making a difference.

-• Be flexible with your volunteer hours and requirements.
 Not everyone can commit to the same amount of time or work the same hours.
 Be flexible with your requirements so that more people can participate.

-• Offer a variety of volunteer opportunities.
 Not everyone has the same skills or interests.
 Offer a variety of volunteer opportunities so that people can find something that’s a good fit for them.

-• Provide training and support.
 Make sure your volunteers have the training and support they need to be successful.
 This could include providing them with materials, training, or mentorship.

-• Recognize and appreciate your volunteers.
 Let your volunteers know how much you appreciate their hard work.
 This could be done through thank-you notes, public recognition, or other forms of appreciation.

 By following these tips, you can build a strong volunteer program that will help your nonprofit achieve its goals.